-I planted two varieties of tomatoes,
+I planted two varieties of tomatoes, herbs and peppers the first year.

 I also added a few basil plants as well.